mlammens/MAT-141/MAT-141-FA20-PLV-Syllabus.md

 During this course, students will be introduced to the foundational mathematics of the basic principles of statistics and learn how to apply these principles to data analysis and communication.
 Specific course learning objectives are:

-* To become familiar with different data collection approaches and identify the uses and limitations of these approaches in context of life science applicaitons.
+* To become familiar with different data collection approaches and identify the uses and limitations of these approaches in context of life science applications.
-* To acquire the knowledge and skills to confidently carry out exploritory data analyses, including the ability to construct effective data visualizations.
+* To acquire the knowledge and skills to confidently carry out exploratory data analyses, including the ability to construct effective data visualizations.
-* To develop and practice the skills of evalutating data quality.
+* To develop and practice the skills of evaluating data quality.
-* To be able to identify the most appropriate analysis techniques to use with a given dataset.
+* To be able to identify the most appropriate analysis techniques to use with a given data set.
 * To acquire the knowledge and skills to confidently perform standard data analysis techniques, including T tests, linear regression, ANOVA, and $\chi^2$ tests.

 Assessment